What is Amplitude Modulation

 Later, continuous sine wave signals could be generated and the audio quality was greatly improved.
 As a result, amplitude modulation, AM became the standard for voice transmissions.

-Currently amplitude modulation is primarily used for broadcasting, but it is still used for some forms of two way radio communications.
-Its main radio communications use is for local aviation related VHF two way radio links.
+- Air band radio: VHF transmissions for many airborne applications still use AM. .
 It is used for ground to air radio communications as well as two way radio links for ground staff as well.

 Amplitude modulation basics